nginx/unit-docs/source/unitctl.rst

 .. note::

-   This is a "Technical Preview" release of **unitctl**.
+   **unitctl** is currently being provided as a "Technical Preview".
 We welcome feedback and suggestions for this early access version.
 It is provided to test its features and should not be used in production environments.

 Unit provides a `Rust SDK <https://github.com/nginx/unit/tree/master/tools/unitctl>`_ to interact with its :ref:`control API <source-startup>`, and a command line